MalcolmMashig/cavalytics-comp/cav-comp-analysis.md

 Research Question
 -----------------

-The majority of housing units in NYC are renter-occupied according to this <a href="https://www.census.gov/programs-surveys/ahs/visualizations/metrobriefs-2013.html"><target = "blank">American Housing Survey</a> -- slightly over half of the city, as they found -- and so I decided to focus on renters for my research.
+The majority of housing units in NYC are renter-occupied according to this <a href="https://www.census.gov/programs-surveys/ahs/visualizations/metrobriefs-2013.html">American Housing Survey</a> -- slightly over half of the city, as they found -- and so I decided to focus on renters for my research.
 Additionally, because the data only covers three decades and rented homes are often more temporary than partially and fully-owned homes, I believe renters are more appropriate when looking for significant changes over this short time.
 Specifically, I am interested in how their spending behavior on the essential expense of shelter has changed since the early 90's. **Are renters of NYC spending more or less relative to what they make in income?
 Are they valuing physical comfort or financial comfort more?** Is there a change in spending behavior and if so, is the change consistent among renters of different demographics?

 Hypothesis
 ----------